 Opting for a joint MBA or Executive MBA programme can be an incredibly rewarding experience, but the decision should still follow careful consideration.
 On the one hand, joint MBA degrees grant professionals access to a rich and diverse network which few other degrees can offer.
 Since programme participants essentially become alumni of two entirely different institutions, they also get to interact with the students and faculty present in both locations.
 They are usually global in nature and feature professionals from very distinct backgrounds, which is helpful throughout your studies and in the long run when it comes to your career advancement.

 On top of gaining an invaluable network of international peers, a joint degree should do wonders for your professional development.
-According to ThoughtCo, a reference site focused on expert-created education content, joint and dual degrees “fast-track your career and make you eligible for promotions that might take longer to get or not be available without an MBA.”
+Collaborations with partner schools “arm students with the skills and knowledge they need to maximise their impact and effectiveness in their chosen field,” highlights Jill Fadule, Director of Joint Degree Programmes at Harvard Business School (US), for FIND MBA.
 Having the diploma on your CV/resume shows employers that you are not only knowledgeable in business and management but that you are also actively looking for opportunities to grow and excel.
-Furthermore, “by taking on the challenge of a joint degree, students gain all the benefits of close collaboration across campuses and across countries,” says Jessica Kling, Programme Coordinator at American University (US), for University World News.
+Furthermore, “by taking on the challenge of a joint degree, students gain all the benefits of close collaboration across campuses and across countries,” says Jessica (Kling) Meagher, International Programme Advisor at American University (US), for University World News.

 How difficult is it to study in a joint programme?